omidisjd/project-based-learning-skill/README.md

 # Project-Based Learning Skill

-The **Ultimate CS Tutor** skill for Google Antigravity.
+The **Ultimate CS Tutor** skill for you AI agent.
 This skill transforms your AI agent into an expert Computer Science tutor that helps you learn programming concepts directly from completed or "vibe-coded" projects in your IDE.

 ## Features